cgardn/cgardn.github.io/_posts/2021-01-09-It's-been-a-minute.md

 used.

 ## Caching on the backend
-That brings me to the other half - making it fast.
+That brings me to the next piece - making it efficient.
 Performing these array operations on the backend could work just fine, but my budget for server time is extremely limited, so a primary design goal was pushing as much computation to the client as possible.
-Since all the filter arrays are static data, I put them all in Rails' memory cache and send everything to the client on the initial pageload, where Vue handles the actual array operations.
+Since all the filter arrays are static data, I put them in Rails' memory cache and send everything to the client on the initial pageload, where Vue handles the actual array operations.
 The only recipe data required for the search page is just what's required to display on the clickable cards (title, required time, and a numerical score for ingredient count and relative complexity).
-Since there's no ads and just one hero graphic, the total pageload size is still quite small - the search data for the test database of 500 recipes fits into less than 100kB.
+Since there's no ads and just one image (the hero graphic), the total pageload size is still quite small - the search data for the test database of 500 recipes fits into less than 100kB.
 There's also plenty of room left for optimization, like shrinking the attribute names to reduce the number of characters being sent.
 If I ever find the time to grow the recipe count into the thousands I may need a different strategy, but that's a long way down the road from here.

 ## Admin panel
 No one will ever see them, but I added basic admin panels for adding and